-Traditional thinking suggests that environmentalism has little to do with entrepreneurship and that economic profits are anathema to environmental conservation.
-However, environmental entrepreneurs, or “enviropreneurs,” are increasingly solving environmental conflicts using contracts, price signals, and markets.
-PERC’s Enviropreneur Institute and Enviropreneurs in Residence are at the forefront of this transition.
+Traditional thinking suggests that environmentalism has little to do with entrepreneurship or economic profits.
+However, environmental entrepreneurs, or “enviropreneurs,” are increasingly solving environmental conflicts using contracts, property rights, and markets.
+PERC’s Enviropreneur Institute is at the forefront of this transition.

 The Enviropreneur Institute is an accelerator for entrepreneurs with intent to use markets and business opportunities to enhance environmental quality.
 The Institute gives Fellows the opportunity to: